ni/FINALE/README.md

      >  - File(s)/Folder to convert: Path to the source LabVIEW code file(s) or  folders.
      >  - Destination Folder (relative to output path): This is an optional  field to specify an output path for the converted files.
 This must  be relative to the Top level output path.

-- ### Launching the WebApp:
+- ### Using the WebApp:
+  The WebApp reads the FINALE format stored in the "build" directory.
+To launch the WebApp:
-   - On cmd or powershell, navigate to the "build" directory in the repo and start the npm http-server:
+  - On cmd or PowerShell, navigate to the "build" directory in the repo and start the npm http-server:
-   >`http-server`
+  >`http-server [-p PORTNUMBER]`
-   - The above command will list the converted files in the project hierarchy on the left pane.
+  - The above command launches the server at the displayed address where the FINALE format files can be viewed.
   - FINALE should now be ready to use!
+  - #### Adding more converted files
+    If more converted files/folders need to be added at this point,
+    - Convert the new projects to a different location using Main.vi.
+(Main.vi first deletes the destination directory.)
+    - Copy these FINALE format files "<Path/to/FINALE/repo>/build/src".
+Make sure to rename the new file.json so that the existing file.json does not get replaced.
+    - Create a config.txt file that lists these .json files.
+The paths should be relative to the root of the server, that is, the "build" directory.
+      For example, if their are 3 FINALE format files (foo + foo.json), (bar + bar.json) and (baz + baz.json), and "foo" and "bar" need to be viewed, config.txt should list these .json files like so:
+    ```sh
+      /src/foo.json
+      /src/bar.json
+    ```

 # Contributing to the project